DPotoyan/Statmech4ChemBio/_sources/intro.md

-Statistical mechanics for chemistry and biology
+StatMech for chemistry and biology
 ============================

-This website hosts lectures notes and computational content used for Chem563 class at Iowa State
+This website hosts lectures notes and computational content of the class Chem563 "Statistical Mechanics for Chemistry and Biology" at Iowa State